 Visiting the Château de Sillé

-The medieval Château de Sillé (which unfortunately is not open for visits all year round) was a defensive fortress on the border of Maine.
-The original castle dates back to the 11th century, but it has been rebuilt and enlarged several times between the 15th and 19th centuries.
-It can be discovered on a self-guided tour where you can admire a beautiful 17th-century main building, a gunpowder tower, a combat tower, and the Tour de Pressigny.
-The latter presents a small permanent exhibition on the painter Arsène-Marie Le Feuvre (from Sillé-le-Guillaume), known for being the father of the chubby baby of ‘Bébé Cadum’, which he created in 1912 for the brand.
+The medieval Château de Sillé (which unfortunately cannot be visited all year round) was a defensive fortress on the border of Maine.
+The original castle dates back to the 11th century, but it was rebuilt and expanded several times between the 15th and 19th centuries.
+You can explore it on a self-guided tour and admire a beautiful 17th-century main building, a powder tower, a combat tower, and the Tour de Pressigny.
+The latter hosts a small permanent exhibition on the painter Arsène-Marie Le Feuvre (a native of Sillé-le-Guillaume), who is known for being the father of the chubby-cheeked “Bébé Cadum” baby, which he created in 1912 for the brand.

-Summer program: family activities with costumed tours; night tours (2 dates per month); medieval events (free); creative workshops for children; treasure hunts every Thursday; almost daily activities in summer; art exhibition cycle with local artists.
+Summer program: activities for families with costumed tours; night tours (2 dates per month); medieval events (free); creative workshops for children; treasure hunts every Thursday; almost daily activities in the summer; art exhibition series featuring local artists.

 Château de Sillé